HenrikSamuelsson/embedded-systems-in-10-000-hours/daily-log.md

 ## 2024-02-21 Session 2 (1h)

 Finished the chapter on Bluetooth Mesh in the book Intro to Bluetooth Low Energy [(Afaneh, 2023)](references.md#afaneh-2023).
 Learned that using Bluetooth Mesh enables usage of a standardized capability for firmware updates.
 This is great news because in all the projects I have been involved in we have had to implement firmware upgrade support from scratch which is time consuming.

+## 2024-02-22 Session 1 (1h)

+Read the chapter on Bluetooth Beacons in the book Intro to Bluetooth Low Energy [(Afaneh, 2023)](references.md#afaneh-2023).
+Already familiar with the Beacon concept, chapter was hence mostly a refresher.
+Learned about the existence of the [Android Beacon Library](https://altbeacon.github.io/android-beacon-library/) that can be used for beacons handling in Android.